 Find local news, events, services, etc., that would interest you or someone you know.

 Adventurers can book hikes to take them to the Walcott Quarry on Mount Field or the Mount Stephan Trilobite Fossil Bed.
-These hikes are available for the whole family, allowing guests between the ages of 8-75.
-One of the unique aspects of these hikes is that they are all led by scientists who can give you unique information about the fossils and the scientific findings that these areas have contributed to.
-In addition to witnessing these hikes’ amazing views, hikers will also learn about glaciers, mountain formation, and climate change in the Canadian Rockies.
-This experience offers visitors a unique educational, and adventurous experience unlike any other in the world.
+The hikes are all led by scientists who can give you unique information about the fossils and the scientific findings.

 Sending